 Probably Yes, tell us what you need and we will try to arrange it for you, but keep in mind that this can be expensive.
-We have contacts for bass players, drummers, guitarists, keyboard players, brass section, backing singers and more.
+We have contacts for bass players, drummers, guitarists, brass section, backing singers and more.
 Prices vary depending on what your requirements are.

 This info can be found on the BPI website.
 By UK law copyright is inherent, so you do not have to copyright it, but should a lawsuit arise you may need to prove when you wrote it.

 This is often just due to the drum heads being worn out or not being tuned properly.
 If possible replace the top heads on the snare and the toms, or if the tom heads are similar on the bottom swap them around so the unused heads are on the top.
 We do have some heads for loan subject to them fitting your equipment.
 We can tune drums for you.
 If all else fails you are welcome to use our in-house kit.
 See our equipment list.

 See our hints page, but one important thing you can bring is recently recorded releases of professional artists you like the sound of for reference.
 Bring an original audio CD if at all possible.